 • We procrastinate trying to throw a behemoth document together higgledy-piggledy hoping Executives either can’t read or won’t notice recycled material.

-• Deceptively simple templates lull us into confidence thus drastically underestimating effort required for coherent assumptions, thoughtful analysis not to mention deft internal selling.
+• Deceptively simple templates lull us into confidence thus we underestimate effort required for coherent assumptions and thoughtful analysis not to mention deft internal selling.
 Stale tactics betray confidence and sub-par presentations go disregarded, along with your professional opinion thereafter.

-• Conniption fits, a form of entitled pouting erupts when managers feel challenged on merits of Swiss cheese solutions slapped together in eleventh-hour resignation.
-Righteous indignation stops learning in its tracks.
+• Conniption fits, a form of entitled pouting, erupt when managers feel challenged on merits of Swiss cheese solutions slapped together in eleventh-hour resignation.
+Righteous indignation is fun but stops learning in its tracks.

 In summary, disjointed strategy, sloppy presentation, inadequate planning and cantankerousness reveals much about a manager’s leadership journey.